Kaano1/42-Ecole/ft_printf/README.md

 s (string), d (decimal) and x (lowercase hexademical).

 Your function must be declared as follows:

 <br /> int ft_printf(const char *, ... );

+Before you start we advise you to read the `man 3 printf` and the `man va_arg`.
+To test your program compare your results with the true printf.

 Examples of the function output: